Skip to main content

-Unibuddy Assistant is remarkably easy to implement - there is nothing to train or "turn on" - it works right out of the box - once the snippet is embedded on your website, your Assistant will be turned on and live!
+Unibuddy Assistant is remarkably easy for you to implement - there is nothing to train or "turn on" - it works right out of the box.
+Once the snippet is embedded on your website, your Assistant will be turned on and live!

 You will choose the source of the Assistant's knowledge base - your website starting point.
 This will be where your Assistant will start its search as it finds the right information to answer questions.